 Laura Naide is the Director of Religious Education at Congregation Etz Hayim in Arlington, Virginia, where she is responsible for the Religious School, the B’nei Mitzvah and Adult Education programs.
 Laura has taught Hebrew and Jewish Studies for over 30 years to students ranging in age from pre-K to adult.
 She also has written curriculum for and taught online Jewish Studies courses.
 Laura especially enjoys family programming and celebrating the Jewish holidays.

 Stuart Portman is delighted to be back for his fifth year of teaching at Congregation Etz Hayim.
-This will be his third time teaching Kitah Zayin, which provides an important curriculum on ethics, identity, and Torah.
+This will be his fourth time teaching Kitah Zayin, which provides an important curriculum on ethics, identity, and Torah.
 He graduated from GWU with a Master of Public Health degree in 2015, and currently works as a health policy advisor in the U.S. Senate when he is not teaching on Sundays.
 He is looking forward to a fantastic year!

 Hannah Rosman is a Junior at Washington-Lee High School.
 She has been a madricha (classroom aide) and trope tutor at Etz Hayim for the past two years.
-Hannah teaches a Jews and Film elective and continues to help with our younger students.
-She is also active in BBYO.

 Adam Wassell hails from the great state of North Carolina.
 In 2012, Adam graduated with a BA in Political Science and American History for the University of North Carolina at Greensboro.
 Adam has been involved in the Jewish community all his life and has taught religious school for more than 10 years.
 In 2012, Adam took his passion for Jewish education to Jackson, MS where he worked as a resident Jewish educator at the Institute of Southern Jewish Life, providing educational and programming support to 15 congregations.
-Adam is going into his 3rd year teaching at Congregation Etz Hayim and looks forward to helping a new group of 3rd graders explore and develop their Jewish identities.
+Adam is going into his 4th year teaching at Congregation Etz Hayim and looks forward to helping a new group of students explore and develop their Jewish identities.